Dear Fellow Angler:

 - Lewis & Clark Expeditions Disclaimer: The owners, employees, associates and agents give notice that they act only as the agent for the owners, contractors, and suppliers providing means of transportation and/or other services and assume no responsibility howsoever caused for injury, loss or damage to person or property in connection with any service resulting directly from: acts of God, detention, annoyance, delays, expenses arising from failure of any means of conveyance to arrive or depart as scheduled, civil disturbances, terrorism, government restrictions or regulations.
 Baggage and personal effects, including items purchased, guns, fishing equipment or sporting goods are the sole responsibility of the owners at all times and no employee/agent of Lewis & Clark Expeditions.

 PRE-ARRIVAL QUESTIONNAIRE 2020

-Please complete this form and email back to: email@example.com
+Please complete this form and email it back

 Mailing Address: Cellphone:

 Flight Information: Airport _______ Flight # ________ Arrives ________